-If your child needs to take medicine during the school day please see Maxine Watson or Cheryl Peters in the office.
+If your child needs to take medicine during the school day please see a member of staff in the school office.
 The school is only able to administer prescribed medicines when a consent form has been signed and clear instructions for usage and dosage have been given.
 Any other matters concerning medicines should be discussed with the Head of School.

 Children with a continuing need for medication e.g. those with asthma inhalers and Epipens are allowed to keep these in school.
-The medication is kept in the school office and the date and times of taking the medicine are recorded and monitored.
+The medication is kept in the medical room and the date and times of taking the medicine are recorded and monitored.
+It is the parent or carer's responsibility to ensure that prescribed medication is in date.
+We are unable to administer any expired medication.